Pharmacotherapeutic group: Platelet aggregation inhibitors excluding heparin. ATC code: B01AC24.

 The major metabolite of ticagrelor is AR-C124910XX, which is also active as assessed by in vitro binding to the platelet P2Y12 ADP-receptor.
 The systemic exposure to the active metabolite is approximately 30-40% of that obtained for ticagrelor.

-Paediatric population: Ticagrelor has not been evaluated in a paediatric population (see Dosage & Administration and Pharmacology: Pharmacodynamics as previously mentioned).
+Paediatric: Ticagrelor has not been evaluated in a paediatric population (see Dosage & Administration and Pharmacology: Pharmacodynamics previously mentioned).